Connect with us

 For decades, this slogan appeared on the website and printed materials of the Association of Medical Illustrators.
 Although the association no longer uses this tag line, it’s still an accurate description of the profession.

 As a practicing medical illustrator for over 30 years, I draw what can’t be seen and watch what’s never been done on a daily basis.
-And I teach my to do the same.
+And I teach my students to do the same.

 But what exactly does all of that mean, and how does it improve medicine?